shcarroll/shanecarroll/content/posts/2020-01-21--from-bug-to-talk/index.md

 ## _This is beginning to sound like a good story right?_

-The company I work for, Poppulo host regular Show and Tells, Demos and Lightning Talks within the Engineering department.
+The company I work for, Poppulo, hosts regular Show & Tells, Demos, and Lightning Talks within the Engineering department.
 I gave a short presentation demonstrating some of the improvements we had made, and with that my first steps into public speaking had begun.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr"><a href="https://twitter.com/ShaneCarroll84?ref_src=twsrc%5Etfw">@ShaneCarroll84</a> talking about how the team are now using sentry to capture clientside exceptions which has added huge visibility into where issues are being introduced <a href="https://twitter.com/PoppuloTech?ref_src=twsrc%5Etfw">@PoppuloTech</a> <a href="https://t.co/kkZp3IQvvq">pic.twitter.com/kkZp3IQvvq</a></p>&mdash; Sponge Bob Test Pants (@RobMeaney) <a href="https://twitter.com/RobMeaney/status/1000013708314271746?ref_src=twsrc%5Etfw">May 25, 2018</a></blockquote>

 ## _Where To Next?_

-Luckily for me Cork has an excellent ministry of testing <a href="https://www.meetup.com/Ministry-of-Testing-Cork/">meet-up</a>.
+Luckily for me Cork has an excellent ministry of testing <a href="https://www.meetup.com/Ministry-of-Testing-Cork/">Meetup</a>.
- Also _luckily_ for me they were looking for some new speakers at that time. _Luckily_ again I happen to work with the two co-founders of the meet-up - <a href="https://twitter.com/RobMeaney">Rob</a> and <a href="https://twitter.com/conorfi">Conor</a> who encouraged me to tell my story there.
+ Also _luckily_ for me they were looking for some new speakers at that time. _Luckily_ again I happen to work with the two co-founders of the Meetup - <a href="https://twitter.com/RobMeaney">Rob</a> and <a href="https://twitter.com/conorfi">Conor</a> who encouraged me to tell my story there.

 In hindsight, looking at how all these events happened together reminds me of Stephan Kämpers "Being Lucky" keynote from last years Agile Testing Days.
 I was helping myself to be luckier!